Self-Gravitating Static Non-Critical Black Holes in 4$D$ Einstein-Klein-Gordon System with Nonminimal Derivative Coupling: Solutions Near Boundaries

 which shows that in this limit the spacetime is not maximally symmetric.
-The word "effective" means that the scalar field $\phi$ is not frozen in the region, namely, at the lowest order, the solution of the first equation in (\ref{derivatphi}) is given by
+We want to remark that in the case of $\varsigma \varsigma_1 =1$, the spacetime is not anti-de Sitter since the norm of Riemann tensor is not a constant, see for example in \cite{Joycebook}.\\ The word ``effective'' means that the scalar field $\phi$ is not frozen in the region, i.e. at the lowest order the solution of the first equation in (\ref{derivatphi}) is given by

 where $\phi_0$ is a constant.
-This follows that the scalar potential $V(\phi)$ cannot be extremized but it has a constant value at the zeroth order, namely
+As a consequence the scalar potential $V(\phi)$ cannot be extremized, but it has a constant value at the zeroth order, given by

+Now, we compute a mass-like quantity of the black hole using the Komar integral defined in \cite{Gunara:2010iu, Kastor:2008cqg}.
+We obtain a non-constant mass-like quantity

+where the constant $C_1$ is related to a non-trivial cohomology of ${\bf S}^2_k$ and assumed to be non-negative.
+This mass-like quantity satisfies partially Bartnik's condition on quasi local mass \cite{Bartnik}, namely (i) Well-defined, (ii) $M > 0$, and (iii) Monotonicity.
+However, it diverges as $\rho \to \infty$ which is opposite to some quasi local mass formulae, for example, in \cite{Chrusciel}.
+Note that we cannot use some quasi local mass formula, like for example in \cite{Chrusciel}, since we do not have the flat space in the asymptotic region.
+The quantity $A(g_o,\tau)$ in (\ref{MassBH}) is the area of the surface ${\bf S}^2_k$ given by \cite{Vanzo:1997gw}